Calibrated Explanations: with Uncertainty Information and Counterfactuals: Definition of Calibrated Explanations

-\begin{enumerate} \item Define the probability intervals $[p_0, p_1]$ and the calibrated probability estimate $p$ for $x_{n+1}$ using steps $4-6$ in the description of VA above. \item Define a discretizer for numerical features that define thresholds and smaller- or greater-than-conditions $(\leq, >)$ for these features.
-The discretizer logic is the same as is used in LIME and is further discussed below.
-Rules for categorical features are defined using identity conditions $(=)$. \item For each feature $f\in F$: \begin{itemize} \item If $f\in C$ \begin{enumerate} \item Iterate over all possible categorical values $v\in V_f$ and create a perturbed instance exchanging the feature value of $x_{n+1}^f$ with one value at a time, creating a perturbed instance $x_{n+1}^{f_v}=v$, where $f_v$ denote the index of value $v$ for feature $f$.
-Let $f_v'$ denote the index of the feature value for our test instance, i.e. $x_{n+1}^f == x_{n+1}^{f_v'}$. \item Calculate and store the probability intervals $[p_0^{f_v}, p_1^{f_v}]$ and the calibrated probability estimate $p^{f_v}$ for the perturbed instance. \end{enumerate} \item If $f\in N$: \begin{enumerate} \item Use the thresholds of the discretizer to identify the closest lower and(/or) upper threshold(s) surrounding the feature value of $x_{n+1}^f$ (the number of groups will depend on the type of discretizer as well as the feature value of $x_{n+1}^f$).
-Divide all possible feature values in the calibration set for feature $f$ into the two or three groups $V_f$ separated by the lower and(/or) upper threshold(s). \item Within each group, the $25^{th}$, $50^{th}$ and $75^{th}$ percentiles are extracted. \begin{enumerate} \item For each group, iterate over the percentile values $pv$ and create a perturbed instance exchanging the feature value of $x_{n+1}^f$ with one value $f_{pv}$ at a time, creating a perturbed instance $x_{n+1}^{f_{pv}}$. \item Apply VA on the perturbed instance and store the probability intervals $[p_0^{f_{pv}}, p_1^{f_{pv}}]$ and the calibrated probability estimate $p^{f_{pv}}$ for the perturbed instance. \item Before moving on to the next group, average over all percentile values within the group, creating a probability interval $[p_0^{f_v}, p_1^{f_v}]$ and the calibrated probability estimate $p^{f_v}$ for each group. \end{enumerate} \item Let $f_v'$ denote the index of the group including the feature value $x_{n+1}^f$ of the test instance. \end{enumerate} (Finalizing step~\ref{step3}) Calculate the feature weight (and interval weights) for feature $f$ as the difference between $p$ to the average of all $p^{f_v}$ (and $[p_0^{f_v}, p_1^{f_v}]$) excluding index $f_v'$, since $p=p^{f_v'}$.
-The weights for the calibrated prediction and the lower and upper bounds are calculated as follows:
+\begin{enumerate} \item Use VA to get the probability interval $[p_0, p_1]$ and the calibrated probability estimate $p$ for $x$. \item Separate all features into categorical features $C$ and numerical features $N$.
+Define a discretizer for numerical features that define thresholds and smaller- or greater-than-conditions $(\leq, >)$ for these features\footnote{This is done using a binary subclass of the \texttt{EntropyDiscretizer} class in LIME.}. \item For each feature $f\in C$: \begin{enumerate} \item Iterate over all possible categorical values $v\in V_f$ and create a perturbed instance exchanging the feature value of $x_f$ with one value at a time, creating a perturbed instance $x'_{f}=v$. \item Calculate and store the probability intervals $[p'_{0.f}, p'_{1.f}]$ and the calibrated probability estimate $p'_{f}$ for the perturbed instance.
+Calculate the weights using equations~(\ref{eq:w_f}), (\ref{eq:w_0^f}), and (\ref{eq:w_1^f}). \item Define a factual condition using the the feature $f$, the value $v$ and the identity condition $(=)$. \end{enumerate} \item For each feature $f\in N$: \begin{enumerate} \item Use the thresholds of the discretizer to identify the closest lower or upper threshold $t$ surrounding the feature value of $x_f$.
+Divide all possible feature values in the calibration set for feature $f$ into two groups $V_f$ separated by $t$. \item Within each group, percentile values $pv$ representing the $25^{th}$, $50^{th}$ and $75^{th}$ percentiles are extracted.
+Iterate over the values in $pv$ and create a perturbed instance exchanging the feature value of $x_f$ with one value at a time, creating a perturbed instance $x'_{f_{pv}}$.
+Calculate and store the probability intervals $[p'_{0.f_{pv}}, p'_{1.f_{pv}}]$ and the calibrated probability estimate $p'_{f_{pv}}$ for the perturbed instance.
+Average over all perturbed instances within the group, creating a probability interval $[p'_{0.f}, p'_{1.f}]$ and the calibrated probability estimate $p'_{f}$ for each group.
+Calculate the weights using equations~(\ref{eq:w_f}), (\ref{eq:w_0^f}), and (\ref{eq:w_1^f}). \item Define a factual condition using threshold $t$ and feature $f$.
+The $\leq \text{or} >$ condition is used so that the factual condition covers the instance value. \end{enumerate} \end{enumerate}